chantastic/sites/chan.dev/src/content/lessons/storybook/the-beginners-guide-to-storybook-in-react/start-storybook-in-an-interactive-online-playground.md

 ---
-title: Start Storybook in an Interactive Online Playground
+title: Start with a Storybook Sandbox (Starter project)
-description: Launch into Storybook with a one-click setup on StackBlitz's interactive online playground.
-Visit storybook.new to instantly create a Storybook environment tailored to your preferred framework and language, perfect for immersive learning and exploration.
+description: Launch into Storybook with a one-command setup using npx storybook sandbox.
+Instantly create a Storybook environment tailored to your preferred framework and language, perfect for immersive learning and exploration.
 date: 2023-11-06
 status: draft
 order: 2